-2. All Work First applicants will have a three month penalty imposed for quitting a job unless "good cause" is established by intake caseworker and supervisor.
+- 2. All Work First applicants will have a three month penalty imposed for quitting a job unless "good cause" is established by intake caseworker and supervisor.
 The ineligibility period is defined as the month of application and the next three months.
 The individual may reapply for Work First at any time, but are not eligible during the job quit penalty period.
-There is no

-- 3. Vendor payments will be agreed upon by the families and DSS and documented in the MRA upon signing that form.
-Families who fail o complete their required hours as agreed upon in their MRA are in non-compliance.
+There is no cure for the job quit penalty once the penalty begins.
+It continues until the full four months is completed, even if the individual obtains employment. - 3.
+Vendor payments will be agreed upon by the families and DSS and documented in the MRA upon signing that form.
+Families who fail to complete their required hours as agreed upon in their MRA are in non-compliance.
 Families must complete the required hours to be eligible to receive the benefit assistance. - 4.
 All Work First work eligible individuals are required to be actively participating in work and work related activities for a total of 40 hours per week.
 Participation will be a combination of activities which include but not limited to employment, subsidized employment, vocational training, skills training, education, work experience, substance abuse counseling, mental health, vocational rehabilitation, job readiness/job search, etc. - 5.
 Reviews for Child Only cases will be completed every two years except for the following: child ages out, child moves out of the casehead's home or in case of death of the casehead.